seecloud/docs/docs/quickstart.rst

 .. _qs-generate-gpg-key:

-Generete a new GPG key
+Generate a new GPG key
 ----------------------

 .. warning::